BullDF/topology-in-nmt/final_paper/final_paper.typ

   _(Su Yijie had been pregnant for four months,)_
 ]

-and the translation is cut off abruptly at a comma, leaving the latter part of the original sentence untranslated.
+The translation terminates abruptly at the comma, omitting the entire second clause.
 This is not an isolated case.
-In fact, 8 out of the 10 sentences with the lowest BLEU scores suffer from this truncation issue.
-With some experiment, I figured out that this problem persists across multiple decoding strategies, including greedy decoding and beam search, and is specific in the English to Chinese direction.Hence, there is sufficient evidence to claim that the NLLB model has systematic issues when translating from English to Chinese, which severely affects the translation quality.
-As a result, the correlation analysis between Wasserstein distances and BLEU scores is rendered inaccurate, thus the conclusion for the Chinese-English language pair should be taken with caution.
+In fact, this truncation issue affects 8 out of the 10 lowest-scoring sentence pairs.
+Further experimentation confirmed that the problem persists across multiple decoding strategies, including greedy decoding and beam search, and occurs specifically in the English-to-Chinese direction, not Chinese-to-English.

+This systematic truncation has two important implications.
+First, it severely impacts BLEU scores in a way that is unrelated to topological structures, which confounds the correlation analysis for Chinese-English.
+The partial correlation results in @sec:correlation_analysis should therefore be interpreted cautiously for this language pair.
+Second, it represents a systematic issue with the NLLB-1.3B model that may be relevant for other researchers working with English-Chinese translation using this model.
+Despite these complications with Chinese-English, the contrast with the French-English analysis shows that preserving topological structures significantly correlates with translation quality when translations are complete and of high quality.

 = Conclusion